Veralto (VLTO)

 Veralto Trailing 12-Month Operating Margin (GAAP)

-This quarter, Veralto generated an operating profit margin of 24.2%, in line with the same quarter last year.
+This quarter, Veralto generated an operating margin profit margin of 23.2%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

 Veralto has shown terrific cash profitability, putting it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
-The company’s free cash flow margin was among the best in the industrials sector, averaging 16.8% over the last four years.
+The company’s free cash flow margin was among the best in the industrials sector, averaging 17.5% over the last five years.

 Veralto Trailing 12-Month Free Cash Flow Margin

-Veralto’s free cash flow clocked in at $142 million in Q1, equivalent to a 10.7% margin.
-This result was good as its margin was 2.5 percentage points higher than in the same quarter last year, building on its favorable historical trend.
+Veralto’s free cash flow clocked in at $258 million in Q3, equivalent to a 18.4% margin.
+This result was good as its margin was 2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+Long-term trends are more important.

 Veralto Net Debt Position

-Veralto isn’t a terrible business, but it isn’t one of our picks.
-For starters, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
-And while Veralto’s admirable gross margins indicate the mission-critical nature of its offerings, its projected EPS for the next year is lacking.
+Veralto has some positive attributes, but it isn’t one of our picks.
+Although its revenue growth was uninspiring over the last four years, its admirable gross margins indicate the mission-critical nature of its offerings.

-Veralto’s P/E ratio based on the next 12 months is 27.3x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Veralto’s P/E ratio based on the next 12 months is 24.9x.
+Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
+We're fairly confident there are better stocks to buy right now.